davekinkead/computational-philosophy-workshop/02-models-of-segregation.md

 Shelling's paper shows that rather than being the exclusive result of racism, segregation can occur due to "the interplay of individual choices ... with collective results that bear no close relation to individual intent." (@shelling1969 p488)

 Rather than a system based model approach that Schelling used, we will be using agent based modelling to explore how individual agent preferences can result in emergent system level behaviour.

+I've created a new repo for this simulation [over here](https://github.com/davekinkead/models-of-segregation) with detailed explainations in the code.

 ## Readings